Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 ### Baseline Pod Security Standards (PSS) Enforced using Kyverno policies

   Pod Security Policies were removed from Kubernetes 1.25.
 Instead, Kubernetes introduced [Pod Security Standards (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) to strengthen the Kubernetes Pod Security.

-  There are multiple levels for PSS Standards, viz.
-Privileged, Baseline Restricted.
-These can be implemented using the Pod Security Admission(PSA) controller, but as PSA lacks levels of customizability and Mutation Capabilities, we have used Kyverno to implement the PSS Baseline policy.
-We have been shipping Discrete PSS Baseline Policies in Audit mode since CSM v1.3 using Kyverno.
-  From CSM 1.7, we will be shipping a single [`podsecurity-subrule-baseline` policy](https://kyverno.io/policies/pod-security/subrule/podsecurity-subrule-baseline/podsecurity-subrule-baseline/) which takes advantage of Kyverno's `podSecurity subrule`, which in turn paves way for easier exceptions.
+From CSM 1.4 onwards upstream Discrete PSS Baseline Policies are shipped in Audit mode.
+From CSM v1.7, a single podsecurity-subrule-baseline policy is shipped which takes advantage of Kyverno's podSecurity subrule, which in turn paves way for easier implementation of exceptions.

   The `podsecurity-subrule-baseline` Kyverno Policy has been shipped in **Enforce** Mode from CSM 1.7.
 This means that pods or pod controllers not adhering to the policy will NOT be admitted to the cluster.
   Kyverno will block that admission, unless an Exception is issued.